anushk4/Matrix-to-RREF/README.md

 ## Output format
 The output consists of only the parametric vector form, which is in the form of a string.

+## Alternate method
+The same can be done alternatively by using `numpy` library.
+The matrix can be converted to an `array`, and in-built libraries can be used to perform each step of the calculation.